 iOS 8 offers a huge range of convenient and important new features (for users and app developers alike), and looks likely to fundamentally change iPad and iPhone owners' day-to-day experience with their Apple devices.
 In this article we'll sum up the key facts about iOS 8.

-Relive WWDC 2014 as it happened.
-Read absolutely all the latest information about iOS 8 in our massive iOS 8 preview
+Read absolutely all the latest information about iOS 8 in our massive iOS 8 review.

 iOS 8 FAQs: When will iOS 8 launch?

 iOS 8 FAQs: And how can I upgrade to iOS 8?

-Once iOS 8 is publicly available, your iPad or iPhone (or iPod touch) will alert you to this fact with a notification.
+Now iOS 8 is publicly available, your iPad or iPhone (or iPod touch) should have alerted you to this fact with a notification.
 You can also go into Settings > General > Software Update - if you're not on the latest version of iOS, you'll be offered the chance to update here.

 Updating on the day that a new version of iOS becomes available can be a mixed blessing; there's likely to be heavy traffic on Apple's servers, and you may find that it's a quicker process if you leave it for a day or two.
 But bear in mind that for iOS 7, it was only possible to downgrade back to iOS 6 for a few days after the launch, so you might now want to leave it for too long.

 We discuss these considerations in a separate article: How to prepare for the iOS 8 launch.
 If you encounter any issues you may wish to follow our advice in this article: How to update your iPhone or iPad to iOS 8 without deleting anything.

 iOS 8 FAQs: Can I downgrade to an earlier version of iOS?